manimmal/QuizApplication/quiz/README.md

 Access http://localhost:8080/swagger-ui.html to access swagger UI with with REST endpoints.

-Refer code coverage in the folder : quiz\target\site\jacoco
+Refer Jacoco code coverage in the file : Code_Coverage.zip

 Application Features :